AutonomousWork/.github/profile/README.md

 These projects, including the TACO Stack, provide these building blocks and support increasingly autonomous ways of working.

 **Organization before automation.
 Life on rails.
-Exponential alignment.**
+Maximum alignment.**

 *Personal projects by [Alex Webb](https://www.linkedin.com/in/alexander-v-webb/).*